 The IAU conducted the inaugural 24 Hour Asian Championships in 2016.
 The 2018 championships event was held in Soochow, Chinese Taipei on 30 November – 1 December 2018.
-No date has been announced for a future championships (as at 11-12-2018).

-AURA will continued to select teams to represent Australia at future 24 Hour Asian Championships.
+AURA will continue to select teams to represent Australia at future 24 Hour Asian Championships.
 AURA has a desire to send both a large team and a strong team.
 Details of future championships and the selection process will be available from this page via documents linked below.

-To be considered for selection in general, qualifying standard must be met.
+To be considered for selection in general, qualifying standards must be met.
 Standards may vary for each event.
 Historically, the primary standard has been 240 km for men and 220 km for women.
 Athletes who have achieved performances in the range of 220km for men and 200km for women are encouraged to apply.

 |Details:||The 2018 Asian / Oceania 24 Hour Championships were held in Taipei, Taiwan on 30 November - 1 December 2018.